voskobovich/yii2-many-to-many-behavior/README.md

 ### Setting default values for orphaned models ###

 When one-to-many relations are saved, old links are removed and new links are created.
 To remove an old link, the corresponding foreign-key column is set to a certain value.
 It is `NULL` by default, but can be configured differently.
-Note that your database must support this, so if you are using `NULL` as a default value, the field must be nullable.
+Note that your database must support your chosen default value, so if you are using `NULL` as a default value, the field must be nullable.

 You can supply a constant value like so: